1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/single-letter-variable-name.md

 # Variable has a single letter name

-Checks if variable (parameter, declared or initialized) has a single letter name, which violates code style rules.
+Checks if variable (parameter, declared or initialized) has a name, which length is less than or equal to the value of parameter, input by user (1 by default) There is one exception: counters in for-loops can have names of any length

 ## Noncompliant Code Example